 Hey, guys!
 How’s it going?
 It’s Peter Day here, and I’m in New York City making this video.

-Tip number one with networking: Go into the networking event knowing exactly what you’re looking for.
+Networking tips #1: Go into the networking event knowing exactly what you’re looking for.

 Are you looking for more offers?